 The major benefit of anything centralised, knowledge base or otherwise, is that it allows companies to create a go-to hub where employees can either find the updates and information they care about most or manage a series of administrative tasks quickly and easily.
 By putting this information at employees’ fingertips, it not only reduces the number of inquires that get sent—via phone, email, or chat—to other departments but also helps employees feel, more generally speaking, in control of their workplace experience.
 No information that’s relevant and useful to all employees should ever be hard to find.

-2. Incredible time savings
+2. Incredible time savings that lead to increased employee efficiency

 There’s nothing worse than when you’re trying to find something—and you’re looking high and low—but you can’t find it.
 It’s probably because that information is hidden in some file on some shared drive or on a page on your company’s intranet that is virtually unsearchable.
 Consolidating essential employee information via an internal knowledge base helps to cut out the time it takes for employees to hunt down the work-related information they need.
 And knowing how busy everyone’s days are, every little bit of time saved counts.